electron/electron/docs/api/shell.md

 ### `shell.openExternal(url[, options, callback])`

-* `url` String - max 2081 characters on windows, or the function returns false
+* `url` String - max 2081 characters on windows, or the function returns false.
 * `options` Object (optional) _macOS_
   * `activate` Boolean - `true` to bring the opened application to the foreground.
 The default is `true`.
-* `callback` Function (optional) - If specified will perform the open asynchronously. _macOS_
+* `callback` Function (optional) _macOS_ - If specified will perform the open asynchronously.
   * `error` Error

 Returns `Boolean` - Whether an application was available to open the URL.